jywu20/Notes/Computer Science/Circuit/HDL.md

 # The target of synthesis

+## The physics of circuits: general ideas, $L$ and $C$

+Here we have a brief overview of classical electronics.
+The term "classical" here means the system shows no quantum coherence: it's not necessarily due to "inherent" $\hbar \to 0$ conditions in the system (for example when $S^2$ is large), but due to environmental bathing: electron currents in ordinary circuits are constantly being "observed" by various dephasing factors in the wires, like thermal phonons, and quantum coherence, in most of the time, can be ignored.

+Because of the strong dephasing, the theory of classical electronics is not quite different from the electromagnetic version of hydrodynamics.
+In hydrodynamics, we assume that thermal fluctuations render pure-state bosonic excitations irrelevant, and the flow of conserved quantities become relevant because the conservation laws are still satisfied even after thermalization.
+In electronics we also assume that electronic degrees of freedom other than the charge and the current are not relevant.
+Therefore just like in hydrodynamics we only care about forces and fluid flow, in electronics we only care about voltage and current.
+This hydrodynamic approach can be comprehended as a specific case of quantum non-equilibrium physics (see e.g. https://arxiv.org/pdf/2203.10110.pdf; also note that the term "hydrodynamics" means different things to different people: here it means kinetic theory of non-equilibrium systems based on a handful of conservation laws, but it may also mean bosonization of systems into quantum Euler equation, or writing the single-particle Schrodinger equation into a hydrodynamics-like form), but in practice this is usually not how we do it.

+Note that the idea that only the currents matter when describing the state of an electronic device does *not* deny that other degrees of freedom exist in how the current responds to the electric field: for example, the $U$-$V$ property of a component may originate from exciton formation.
+What we're doing here include several things.
+First, we assume that multi-electron correlation doesn't exist, and the dynamics of the system can be described as something like time-dependent adiabatic GW (TD-aGW), a single-electron quantum master equation where the single-electron energy has self-energy corrections.
+Second, we assume that quantum coherence, like coherent excitons (corresponding to non-diagonal components of the single-electron density matrix, which originate from $\ket{\text{ground}} + c \ket{\text{excitation}}$ after perturbation), serves as intermediate steps in the dynamics of currents (just like how $\rho_{\text{eg}}$ matrix elements in Bloch equation are non-zero so probability transfer from $\rho_{\text{gg}}$ to $\rho_{\text{ee}}$ can happen), but because of the existence of dephasing, non-diagonal components of the single-electron density matrix never appear in observables.
+Third, for quantities like $f(\vb{k}, n, n') c^\dagger_{n \vb{k}} c_{n' \vb{k}}$,
+we assume that as long as they are not the current or the charge, they do not matter because as is said above, thermalization will not keep these quantities stable.

+What we have is now a formalism that works only on $\vb{j}$ and $\vb{E}$ and sometimes $\vb{B}$.
+To make designing and maintenance easier, it's often further assumed that we're working with *circuits*, so that currents run on wires and the electric field is replaced by the voltage between two nodes in the circuit.
+The internal structures of components are regarded as black boxes.
+This sometimes breaks down: we for example have mutual inductance.
+When things like mutual inductances and parasitic capacitance are considered, components that can be easily captured with isotropic electrodynamics in medium (hence $\vb{j} = \sigma \vb{E}$ where $\sigma$ is a scalar) can usually be simulated as effective networks of $LCR$ circuits because this is just discretization of electrodynamics with the displacement current term ignored (although treatment of things like Hall conductance can be cumbersome).

+As a constructive proof, suppose we discretize space into a cubic lattice, and place a charge variable at each vertex.
+The charge variable should be equal to $\int_{\text{cube around this vertex}} q \dd^3\vb{r}$.
+The current can then be defined on the six surfaces of the cube containing the vertex, and therefore we can place a current variable as well as $U = \int \dd{\vb{l}} \cdot \vb{E}$ at each edge.
+Note that Maxwell equations only involve first-order spatial derivative operators (if we eliminate $\vb{B}$ then we have $\nabla \times \nabla \times$, but the effects of the magnetic field are included by calculating $\vb{B}$ directly and calculate the inductance electric field using the mutual inductance matrix): therefore we can represent $E_{x,y,z}$ by the three voltages on the $+x$, $+y$, $+z$ surfaces, and all the Maxwell's equations can be turned into equations about a single cube.
+From the second and the fourth Maxwell's equation, we know the solenoidal part is given by $\partial_t \vb{j}$, and the mapping from $\dot{I}$ at each edge to the solenoidal contribution to $U$ at each edge is represented by a giant mutual conductance matrix.
+The capacitor part, i.e. the divergent part, seems more complicated in theory because electrostatics is complicated.
+But we can always use $q = \oint_S \dd{\vb{S}} \cdot \vb{E}$ and put $S$ around the node, and as the only $\vb{E}$ component that contributes to the integral is the component that's perpendicular to the surface of the cube containing the vertex, the RHS of the equation can be completely determined by $U$, and thus we find we can effectively say there are six capacitors connected to the vertex, each of which connects the vertex to a nearest neighbor.
+(Although the capacitor model describes the divergent part of the electric field, as long as the mutual inductance matrix is defined correctly, using the divergent part of the electric field or the whole electric field to calculate $\int \dd{\vb{S}} \cdot \vb{E}$ shouldn't lead to different results.)
+So then we can place the capacitor and the inductor in serial and place the resistance in parallel with the two at each edge, and thus we get a discretized version of displacement current-free (that's to say, near field) electrodynamics.
+By using the common circuit simplification techniques, for simple structures (like a transmission line) we can greatly simplify the corresponding effective circuit.

+Systems whose behaviors strongly depend on the dynamics in the medium, like diodes, have to be simulated using solid state physics formalisms like TD-aGW because as is said above, to explain the internal mechanisms, quantum coherence becomes important.

+## The physics of circuits: $R$

+Resistance comes from all kind of mechanisms: electron-electron scattering, electron-phonon scattering, electron-impurity scattering.
+And even when we only have $L$ and $C$, we still find that an infinite transmission line looks just like a resistance.
+In a word, resistance comes from coupling to an environment that's much larger than the system.

+Resistances tend to be linear.
+This is like how a laser medium emits light to the outside world or a quantum dot connected to two ports is modeled: by Markovian approximation, we write the coupling of electromagnetic fields in the system and electromagnetic fields in the environment as a $1 / \tau$ term, but this is just a part of the input-output formalism and doesn't mean there is anything inherently thermalized in the system.
+For example consider radiation resistance: the antenna may first capture a signal and then emit it, and in the whole process no energy goes to degrees of freedom that are not explicitly accounted for.
+Thermalization only happens when we explicitly dictate that a port in the input-output formalism is thermalized, which, as is said above, is true in ordinary electronics.
+Indeed in the infinite transmission line model of resistance, we also need to explicitly assume that all modes in the transmission line are thermalized.

+The fact that $U$ and $I$ have such a simple relation is, from the perspective of physics, astonishing.
+We can apply an electric field to the sample and measure the current response, but suppose we somehow manage to create some currents in the sample, Ohm's law tells us that there *has to be* an electric field whose magnitude is given by $IR/d$.
+That's to say, there is no other variable hidden in the sample in determining the relation between $I$ and $U$.
+The reason why

+## The physics of circuits: diodes

+The $U$-$I$ relation of a diode is often derived using Fermi golden rule.
+Note that we don't need to account for states like $(\ket{\text{left}} + \ket{\text{right}}) / \sqrt{2}$:
+they deviate too far from the preferred basis of these dephasing processes.
+A theory of the behavior of a diode in a circuit has to be a rate equation, then.

 ## Stateful objects

 By connecting output wires of some components back to the input wires,